 Accounts receivable due from any of our customers is subject to risk.
-Our total bad debt expense was \$122,000, \$525,000 and \$310,000 for the fiscal years 2017, 2016 and 2015, respectively.
-At September 30, 2017 and September 24, 2016, our accounts receivables were \$124,553,000 and \$98,325,000 net of an allowance for doubtful accounts of \$359,000 and \$571,000.
+Our total bad debt expense was \$259,000, \$122,000 and \$525,000 for the fiscal years 2018, 2017 and 2016, respectively.
+At September 29, 2018 and September 30, 2017, our accounts receivables were \$132,342,000 and \$124,553,000 net of an allowance for doubtful accounts of \$400,000 and \$359,000.

-Asset Impairment - We have three reporting units with goodwill totaling \$102,511,000 as of September 30, 2017.
+Asset Impairment - We have three reporting units with goodwill totaling \$102,511,000 as of September 29, 2018.
 Goodwill is evaluated annually by the Company for impairment.
 We perform impairment tests at year end for our reporting units, which is also the operating segment level, with recorded goodwill utilizing primarily the discounted cash flow method.
 This methodology used to estimate the fair value of the total Company and its reporting units requires inputs and assumptions (i.e. revenue growth, operating profit margins, capital spending requirements and discount rates) that reflect current market conditions.
 The estimated fair value of each reporting unit is compared to the carrying value of the reporting unit.
-If the carrying value of the reporting unit exceeds its fair value, the goodwill to determine if impairment exists.
-Our tests at September 30, 2017 show that the fair value of each of our reporting units with goodwill exceeded its carrying value.
+If the carrying value of goodwill, which is compared to the carrying value of the reporting unit is potentially impaired, and the Company then determines the implied fair value of goodwill, which is compared to the carrying value of goodwill to determine if impairment exists.
+Our tests at September 29, 2018 show that the fair value of each of our reporting units with goodwill exceeded its carrying value.
 Therefore no further analysis was required.
 The inputs and assumptions used involve considerable management judgment and are based upon assumptions about expected future operating performance.
 Assumptions used in these forecasts are consistent with internal planning.
 The actual performance of the reporting units could differ from management's estimates due to changes in business conditions, operating performance, economic conditions, competition and consumer preferences.

-Licenses and rights, customer relationships and non-compete agreements are being amortized by the straight-line method over periods ranging from 3 to 20 years and amortization expense is reflected throughout operating expenses.
+Licenses and rights, customer relationships and non- compete agreements are being amortized by the straight-line method over periods ranging from 2 to 20 years and amortization expense is reflected throughout operating expenses.
 Long-lived assets, including fixed assets and amortizing intangibles, are reviewed for impairment as events or changes in circumstances occur indicating that the carrying amount of the asset may not be recoverable.
 Indefinite lived intangibles are reviewed annually for impairment.
 Cash flow and sales analyses are used to assess impairment.
 The estimates of future cash flows and sales involve considerable management judgment and are based upon assumptions about expected future operating performance.
 Assumptions used in these forecasts are consistent with internal planning.
 The actual cash flows and sales could differ from management's estimates due to changes in business conditions, operating performance, economic conditions, competition and consumer preferences.